cjlindata/RepData_PeerAssessment1/PA1_template.md

 ##    steps     date interval
 ##     2304        0        0
 ```
 I cloned a new dataset (actNewDF) from activity dataset.
-My strategy for filling in all missing data in steps column with the mean of average steps taken for that 5-minute internval (function getIntMean) using data in stepsInt data set.
+My strategy for filling in all missing data in steps column is replace them with the mean of average steps taken for that 5-minute internval (function getIntMean) using data in stepsInt data set.

 ```r